Neverness to Everness: Earn Fons and Clear Early Anomalies

 How to handle the Lonely Player commission flow

-The Lonely Player anomaly is where many players overcomplicate things.
-Reported walkthroughs describe it as a mannequin-confinement case built around multiple short challenge types rather than one continuous combat encounter.
-In other words, if you enter expecting a straight fight, the case feels messy.
-If you enter expecting a mini-game gauntlet, it becomes much more readable.
+The Lonely Player anomaly is a mannequin-confinement case built around several short challenge types rather than one continuous combat encounter.
+Enter expecting a straight fight and it feels messy; enter expecting a mini-game gauntlet and it becomes readable.
+The case strings together mannequin challenges including hide-and-seek, races, patience and timing segments, and shove-style interactions.

 Advertisement